Strange Cargo (1940 film): Plot

-André Verne's absence is not noticed because a man in a prisoner’s uniform (Ian Hunter) joins the returning work crew, making the count correct.
-Verne goes to Julie's room because he wants a woman.
-Julie wants none of him and threatens to turn him in, but she doesn’t get the chance because M'sieu Pig (Peter Lorre) has already reported him; he is found in Julie’s room and returned to prison.
-Julie is banished from the island and has no money for passage.
-The Pig wants her to stay, but she tells him nothing could ever make her so desperate that she would allow him to touch her.
-She goes to Marfeu (Bernard Nedell) for help and ends up a held prisoner in his shack.
+Julie is a cynical working girl in a café in a town near Devil's Island (French Guiana) penal colony.
+While on a work shift just after being released from 30 days in solitary confinement, prisoner André Verne sees her on the wharf.
+She is unfriendly, but Verne is attracted to her, and arranges to escape long enough to visit her in her cabin.
+Verne's absence is not noticed because a man in a prisoner’s uniform joins the returning work crew, making the count correct.
+Verne goes to Julie's room but she wants none of him and threatens to turn him in rather than risk being thrown off the island if found consorting with a prisoner.
+She doesn’t get the chance because M'sieu Pig has already reported Verne, who is found in Julie's room and returned to prison.
+She is banished from the island but has no money for passage.
+Pig wants her to stay but she tells him nothing could ever make her so desperate that she would allow him to touch her.
+She goes to Marfeu for help and ends up held prisoner in his shack.

-Prison warden Grideau (Frederic Worlock) is mystified by the fact that the work gang count was correct even though Verne was outside the prison.
+Prison warden Grideau is mystified by the fact that the work gang count was correct despite Verne's absence.
 Grideau thinks that Verne has potential, unlike most of the prisoners but fears the man is doomed.
 It is only a matter of time before he kills someone.
 In the prison barracks, the stranger, whose name is Cambreau, begins to show the qualities that begin to define him as a mysterious, supernatural character: his anticipation of events (including weather), his knowledge of people, his physical endurance, his readiness with appropriate quotes from scripture, even his unexplained possession of money when needed.
-In a conversation with Verne, he offers the idea, central to the film, that “every man has God in his heart.”
+In a conversation with Verne, he offers the idea, central to the film, that "every man has God in his heart".
 Verne finds this wildly funny, pointing to all the wonderful examples of God around them.

-Moll (Albert Dekker) has masterminded a jailbreak and takes Cambreau, Telez (Eduardo Ciannelli), Hessler (Paul Lukas), a serial killer who poisons his wives, Flaubert (J. Edward Bromberg), and Dufond (John Arledge) with him.
+Moll has masterminded a jailbreak and takes Cambreau, Telez, Hessler, a serial killer who poisons his wives, Flaubert, and Dufond with him.
 Verne and Moll are bitter enemies, but in spite of this—or because of it—Verne plans to catch up with them and join in.